• Yearly Top Tens

 Two weeks ago, we were being told that Universal was about to do something almost unheard of these days with Christopher Nolan’s “The Odyssey.”

-The story, first pushed by The Hollywood Reporter and then repeated everywhere else, was that there would be no influencer screenings and that actual film critics would be the first to see the movie.
+The story, first pushed by The Hollywood Reporter and then repeated everywhere else, was that there would be no influencer screenings and that actual film critics would be the first to react to the movie.
 After years of studios letting social media hype drown out real criticism, it sounded almost too good to be true.

 Turns out, it was.